Formaldehyde Is A Human Carcinogen, National Research Council Says

 People are exposed to formaldehyde from a variety of sources including tobacco smoke and building materials such as plywood that contain formaldehyde-based glue.
 Workers in the furniture, textile, and construction industries, among others, are also exposed on the job to the substance.
 Human cells also produce formaldehyde.

-The formaldehyde report is the second in two weeks from NRC that upholds NTP’s classification for a commercial chemical and pushes back against industry arguments that the agency’s listings weren’t scientifically sound.
-At the end of July, NRC affirmed that styrene, a chemical found in many consumer products, should at least be listed as a “reasonably anticipated” human carcinogen in NTP’s “Report on Carcinogens.””
+The formaldehyde report is the second in two weeks from NRC that upholds NTP’s classification for a commercial chemical and pushes back against industry arguments that the agency’s listings aren’t scientifically sound.
+At the end of July, NRC affirmed that styrene should at least be listed as a “reasonably anticipated” human carcinogen.

 Join the conversation